sasagawa888/eisl/README.md

 # Installation

-Make git-clone and  change to the git cloned Easy-ISLisp directory.
+Change to the git cloned or downloaded Easy-ISLisp directory.

 - Type "git submodule init; git submodule update" (if you forget the makefile should do this automatically).
 - In Linux  type "sudo make install".